oneapi-src/oneDNN/README.md

 on macOS 11 (Big Sur) with
 * Apple LLVM version 13.0
 * [Intel oneAPI DPC++/C++ Compiler] 2024.0

+on Ubuntu 20.04 Aarch64 with Arm Compute Library built for armv8.2-a arch.
+* GNU Compiler Collection 7.0 8.0 9.0 10.0
+* Clang\* 9.0 17.0
+* armclang (Arm Compiler for Linux) 24.04

 GPU engine was validated on Ubuntu\* 22.04 with
 * GNU Compiler Collection 7.2, 8.1, and 9.1